Guilderland, New York: Education

 In 1812 the town was divided into eight school districts, mostly rural one room school houses.
 In 1901 the first high school in the town would be established at Altamont, this would be the only high school between Albany and Schoharie at the time.
 In 1953 the Guilderland Central School District would be formed on the consolidation of the eight smaller districts.

-Guilderland is served by the Guilderland Central School District.
+Most of Guilderland Town is within the Guilderland Central School District.
 It has one high school, Guilderland High School, one middle school, Farnsworth Middle School, and five elementary schools.
 These include Guilderland Elementary School, Pine Bush Elementary School, Lynnwood Elementary School, Altamont Elementary School, and Westmere Elementary School.

 Some portions of the town are served by other school districts, including Voorheesville Central School District, based in the town of New Scotland; as well as Schalmont Central School District and Mohonasen Central School District, both of which are based in the town of Rotterdam.

+University of Albany has portions of its property in Guilderland.

 Politics

 The current town supervisor is Peter G. Barber (since 2016).

-The current councilmen and councilwomen are Patricia Slavick (2000), Paul Pastore (2006), Lee Carman (2016), and Rosemary Centi (2016).
+The current councilmen and councilwomen are Amanda Beedle, Jake Crawford, Gustavo Santos, and Kevin McDonald.

-Jean J. Cataldo is the current town clerk.

-Lynne Buchanan is the current Receiver of Taxes.
+Lynne M. Buchanan is the current town clerk and Receiver of Taxes.

 The current town attorney is James Melita.